City of Greensboro plans repaving projects on multiple streets in days ahead. Find out if you will be affected.

 All jobs will alternate lane closures from 7 a.m. to 6 p.m.

-*West Montcastle Drive between S. Elm-Eugene Street and Lakefield Drive – paving
+*Haywood Street between S. Josephine Boyd Street and Dillard Street – Paving

 All jobs will alternate lane closures from 7 a.m. to 6 p.m.